khinsen/leibniz/README.md

 I expect to properly document and release this code at some time, under a meaningful license.
 But for now, it is research code covered by the [CRAPL](http://matt.might.net/articles/crapl/) license.

+## Branch notes

+This branch explores a different implementation for set constraints, in particular those that restrict to a kind.
+It looks much too complicated for the expected benefit at this time.